J.W. Ruby Memorial Hospital: J.W. Ruby Memorial Hospital (2016 – present)

 In 2016, the hospital once again received a new name, this time as J.W.
-Ruby Memorial Hospital, a move which sought to honor the life of the hospital’s namesake, John Wesley ("J.W.")
-Ruby, as well as the significance of the Hazel Ruby McQuain’s 1984 donation in honor of him.
+Ruby Memorial Hospital, a move which sought to honor the life of the hospital's namesake, John Wesley ("J.W.")
+Ruby, as well as the significance of the Hazel Ruby McQuain's 1984 donation in honor of him.

-In adding the "J.W." to the hospital’s name, Albert Wright Jr., the hospital’s president and CEO, said, "we want people everywhere to remember the significant contributions that John Wesley Ruby made to West Virginia, and that the Ruby family was the catalyst that helped begin the transformation of the hospital into a nationally recognized academic medical center."
+In adding the "J.W." to the hospital's name, Albert Wright Jr., the hospital's president and CEO, said, "we want people everywhere to remember the significant contributions that John Wesley Ruby made to West Virginia, and that the Ruby family was the catalyst that helped begin the transformation of the hospital into a nationally recognized academic medical center."

 WVU Medicine Children’s

-Located on the sixth floor of J.W.
-Ruby Memorial Hospital is a 119-bed children’s hospital-within-a-hospital, WVU Medicine Children’s, a member hospital of the Children’s Miracle Network.
+Originally located on the sixth floor of J.W.
+Ruby Memorial Hospital, WVU Medicine Children's opened as a 119-bed children's hospital-within-a-hospital, and a member hospital of the Children's Miracle Network.

-In November 2017, the hospital announced the construction of a new $152 million, 256,000 sq.-ft., 150-bed, ten-story women and children’s tower, which will house the children’s hospital, once opened.
+In November 2017, the hospital announced the construction of a new $152 million, 256,000 sq.-ft., 150-bed, ten-story women and children's tower, which will house the children's hospital, once opened.
 Ground broke on the tower in December 2018.

-The new free-leaning hospital, expected to open in summer 2021, will have its own pediatric emergency department and rapid-care center, cardiology unit, epilepsy monitoring unit, operating rooms, cardiac catheterization and endoscopy facilities, pharmacy, cafeteria, and gift shop.
-Once completed, the new hospital is expected to have a 20-bed pediatric intensive care unit with a 10-bed procedure/sedation unit, 50-bed neonatal intensive care unit, 40-bed pediatric acute care unit, and 30-bed obstetrical unit.
+The new free-leaning hospital opened in fall 2022 and has its own pediatric emergency department and rapid-care center, cardiology unit, epilepsy monitoring unit, operating rooms, cardiac catheterization and endoscopy facilities, pharmacy, cafeteria, and gift shop.
+The new hospital has approximately a 20-bed pediatric intensive care unit with a 10-bed procedure/sedation unit, 50-bed neonatal intensive care unit, 40-bed pediatric acute care unit, and 30-bed obstetrical unit.

-In November 2020, hospital officials announced the overall cost of the new women and children’s hospital would total approximately $215 million.
+In November 2020, hospital officials announced the overall cost of the new women and children's hospital would total approximately $215 million.

 Rankings

 J.W.
 Ruby Memorial Hospital has been ranked both nationally and regionally by U.S. News & World Report.
 In the 2020–2021 Best Hospitals edition, Ruby Memorial was ranked as the number one hospital in the state of West Virginia.
-The hospital’s urology specialty ranked number 40 nationally, and its pediatric urology specialty ranked number 37 nationally.
+The hospital's urology specialty ranked number 40 nationally, and its pediatric urology specialty ranked number 37 nationally.

 Additionally, the hospital had four high performing adult specialties, nephrology, neurology & neurosurgery, orthopaedics, and pulmonology & lung surgery, as well as two high performing conditions, congestive heart failure and chronic obstructive pulmonary disease.